wavebyrd/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 5. Create an Expectation.

    Expectations are a fundamental component of GX.
-They allow you to explicitly define the state to which your data should conform.
+They allow you to explicitly define the state to which your data should conform and the [severity](/core/define_expectations/create_an_expectation.md#severity) of the impact to your business if data fails to conform.

-   Run the following code to define an Expectation that the contents of the column `passenger_count` consist of values ranging from `1` to `6`:
+   Run the following code to define a warning-level Expectation that the contents of the column `passenger_count` consist of values ranging from `1` to `6`:

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx_exploratory.py create expectation"
    ```

 6. Run the following code to validate the sample data against your Expectation and view the results:

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx_exploratory.py validate batch"
    ```